Holy-Newton/Newton/README.md

 😄 Pronouns: Yeah..
 No need to call me, I’m already here to help.

 ⚡ Fun fact: I know how to fly an F18 Hornet, build a wooden house (I'm literally a carpenter), I play violin, do thing with guitars, pianos, and I’m 1.872 m tall.
 (Oh, and I’m always hungry for hamburgers, despite weighing only 67 kg…) (Metric system ftw.)
-(And I know the some decimals of pi… don't now why)
+(And I know some decimals of pi… don't now why)

-🍺 are cool (if you don’t abuse them, of course).
+🍺 are cool (if you don’t overdo it, of course).

 <!---